Madu-J/gamebox/README.md

 - People who like Browsergamers.
 - People who want to pass some free time.
-- People who want to like quiz game.
+- People who like quiz game.

 ### User story